top of page

 The BCC Geospatial Center of the CUNY CREST Institute or BGCCCI is a collaborative satellite center created by a Memorandum of Understanding between the CUNY CREST Institute [City College of New York] and Bronx Community College of the City University of New York.
 The Center is built on a foundation of student centric scholarly activities delivered by an enterprising group of affiliated faculty and staff.
 Since 2010 and in association with an Industry consortium, activities at the Center have led to geospatial workforce skills and career pathways in geospatial technology.
 The Center achieves this by offering all year round training programs for participants and educators from schools and Universities [K-16] across the U.S. Interns and collaborators from local and global institutions conduct cutting-edge research on spatial analyses, satellite image analyses, machine and deep learning.
 Dr. Sunil Bhaskaran a Professor at the City University of New York spearheaded the development and growth of geospatial technology that laid the foundation for the launch of the Center.
 The multi-million dollar Center has evolved into a major intellectual hub in the region with the help of sustained funding and support by BCC-CUNY, an Industry consortium, the National Science Foundation [NSF], U.S. Department of Transportation [USDOT], the National Aeronautics Space Administration [NASA] and the New York State Department of Labor [NYSDOL].

-April 2022
+April 2024

-Apply NOW for our paid research internships
+Apply NOW for our Paid/Unpaid Research Internships

 We are offering research internships on satellite image analyses, machine learning, deep learning and spatial analyses with GIS data.